Switch

 Gadget, for her part, was just glad to make the change.
 The sneakers felt better

 than shoes, although they were still uncomfortably confining.
-Thus, newly shod, they
+Thus, newly shod,

 continued their mission.